archercgt/GlobantExercises/README.md

 # GlobantExercises
-Training Spring Boot AWS Lamba exercises
+Training Spring Boot and AWS Lamba exercises for becoming familiar with the concepts.

 ## Description of the projects

+### sqsLambdaFunction
+In this project SNS generates messages that are taken for the SQS service and stored in a queue.
+This sqs messages work as triggers of a Lambda function, which extracts the SNS original message and print it in the console.

 sqsLambdaFunction project was created using Spring Boot 3.2.2 and amazon-corretto-17.0.10.7.1.